ebrooksbgc/time_tracker_bgc/README.md

    tasks, and assignments.
 5. Review summaries in **Insights** and prior entries in **History**.

-The **Setup** view can import `IT Hackathon Workbook.xlsx`, which is included as a runtime asset in this repository.
+The **Import official hackathon workbook** action uses `IT Hackathon Workbook.xlsx`, which is included as a runtime asset in this repository.

 ## Tests